preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 For a description of the fields, see above.
 Note that a poperty used for automatic archiving should always be read only.

+For more information on deleting, archiving, retrieving and terminating pages, see: :doc:`Delete a page </pages/delete-page/index>`

 Calculate based on another property on the page
 ------------------------------------------------
 Automatic archiving can be a calculated value.
 Note that the property that is used as base for the calculation, must be one of the other properties for the page.